ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Monstrosities.md

 ```

 ## Slimes
-Slimes are globs of corrosive gel, they consume prey by englufing them entirely
+Slimes are globs of corrosive gel, they consume prey by engulfing them entirely
 and slowly dissolving them

 ### Green slime
 Green slimes are the weakest and softest of the slimes, capable of being
-disbatched by most, they usually survive on a diet of small animals.
+dispatched by most, they usually survive on a diet of small animals.

 ```
 Green Slime